 In eyes?
 Flush eyes with water for at least 15 minutes.
 If eye irritation persists, call the poison control center at 1-800-222-1222.

 Inhaled?
-Remove from exposure and get fresh air.
-If irritation persists, call the poison control center at 1-800-222-1222.
+Remove the child from exposure and get fresh air.
+If irritation persists, call the Poison Control Center at 1-800-222-1222.

 - Avoid eating and drinking while using crayons.